Garland halts federal executions, orders review

 Secrecy surrounded all aspects of the executions.
 Courts relied on those carrying them out to volunteer information about glitches.
 None of the executioners mentioned any.

 Lawyers argued that one of the men put to death last year, Wesley Purkey, suffered "extreme pain" as he received a dose of pentobarbital.
-Purkey was the second inmate put to death.
 The court papers were filed by another inmate, Keith Nelson, in an effort to halt or delay his execution.
 But it went forward.

 The federal Bureau of Prisons has declined to explain how it obtained pentobarbital for the lethal injections under Trump.
 But states have resorted to other means as the drugs used in lethal injections have become increasingly hard to procure.
 Pharmaceutical companies in the 2000s began banning the use of their products for executions, saying they were meant to save lives, not take them.